ososos888/prune-then-distill/README.md

 * If you want to run `training | pruning | kd` separately, you can refer to 1.2/1.3/1.4 below.

+* In this version, we provide the student model used in the experiment.
+(Structured pruning applied)

 ### 1.2 Train Model
 The following command will train the model.
 ```